yvchao/cvar_sensing/experiments/README.md

 ```

 ## Check the results
-The experimental results can be examined in the "reports" folder under the root directory of this repo.
+The experimental results can be examined in the "reports" folder under the project root directory.